 Horizontal scaling, or increasing the number of nodes in the cluster, reduces the responsibilities of each member node by reducing the number of partitions and providing additional endpoints for client connections.
 That is, the capacity of each individual node does not change but its load is decreased.
 Reasons to scale horizontally include increasing I/O concurrency, reducing the load on existing nodes, and increasing disk capacity.

 When scaling horizontally, it's best to add all planned nodes at once

 commit.
 This will help reduce the amount of data transfered

 Reducing Horizontal Scale

-seasonal usage decreases, the horizontal scale of a Riak
+to seasonal usage decreases, the horizontal scale of a Riak cluster can

 riak-admin cluster leave command.

 Ring size is the number of partitions that make up your Riak cluster.
 This is a number that is configured before you cluster is started, and is set in your configuration files.

 The default number of partitions in a Riak cluster is 64.
 This works for smaller clusters, but if you plan to grow your cluster past 5 nodes it is recommended that you consider a larger ring size.
 Ring sizes must be a power of 2.
 The minimum number of partitions recommended per node is 10, and you can determine the number of partitions that will be allocated per node by dividing the number of partitions by the number of nodes.